 Amy tries everything she can think of to get me help.
 She calls rehab places and almost gets me to check into one.
 I back out at the last minute.

 Meanwhile, in an act of desperation, Amy and others close to me call my doctor without me knowing.
 They explain what is happening to me.
 He gets spooked because of the high doses of amphetamines he’s prescribing me.
 He immediately cuts off all my prescriptions cold turkey.

 My brain and body go into shock.
 With no natural strength or energy, no stimulants to artificially get me going, and horrific withdrawals, I become an entirely different person.
 I’m unstable in every way.
 My suffering is beyond anything I’ve ever experienced.

 The stage is being set.
 I’m worthless and incapable of functioning at even a basic level, HipDash has vanished, my other company is hemorrhaging, I’m losing the trust of everyone in my life, and my wife is running out of strength and hope.
 All the dark clouds are gathering for the perfect storm to hit.

 In my psychotic, sick, and dysfunctional state, I try and convince everyone that the sky isn’t falling, not to lose faith, and not to panic.
-I’ve simply lost touch with reality.
-I’ve lost complete control of my life and my ability to reason properly.
+I’ve lost complete control of my life.
+I can feel it.
 Dark, dark days lie ahead.